skaradimitriou/unipi-projects/README.md

 ## About
-This repository contains all the semester projects while studying for my Master's Degree in University of Piraeus (UoP)
+This repository contains all the projects implemented while studying for my Master's Degree in University of Piraeus (UoP)

 ## Languages